RENYREYNOLDSON/CSVtoGoogleSlides/README.md

 **Google App ID:** '341236422016'\
 **Required Scopes:** 'https://www.googleapis.com/auth/drive.metadata.readonly https://www.googleapis.com/auth/presentations https://www.googleapis.com/auth/drive'

-The GooglePicker API is a great way to select slide files within a web app.
+The Google Picker API is a great way to select slide files within a web app.
 It provides a window with the familiar Google Design and allows us to return the ID of the required template file.
+Documentation of this can be found here https://developers.google.com/drive/picker/guides/overview

 ## AWS REST API Endpoints
 ### Post Request